jusstanly1/cs294_apps/TESTING.md

-This application is based on my CS424 Final project which takes data from the Chicago Data Portal and also utilzes Geojson data from a repository to create a map.
+This application is based on my CS424 Final project which takes data from the Chicago Data Portal and also utilzes Geojson data from a repository.

 This application creates visualizations to view COVID data for ZIP Codes in the City of Chicago.